Calico-Staking-Company/Jormungandr-Docker-Newbs-Guide/README.md

 To start off, you will need a server with enough RAM to run Jormunandr.
 We recommend 4-8GB.
 You can run whatever Linux distro you want, but we will be writing this up for Ubuntu.
 Digital Ocean works great, and if you're new, follow <this link> for a $100 free voucher.
 They also have great guides for setup <here>, <here>, and <here>.

+You will also need to generate your pool certs.
+We're currently working on a guide to do this with ansible, so stay tuned.
+Otherwise, head over to the Jormungandr for Newbs Guide <here>.

 ## Setup Docker